Richard Hillman: Creation and development

+Richard's popularity on the show caused the character to be referenced multiple times and play a posthumous role in several storylines.
+Capron played the role of Richard's cousin Dickie in the 2010 direct-to-DVD film A Knight's Tale, which paid homage to the Richard character.

+In December 2024 it was announced that Capron would return as Richard's "ghost" in order to tie into the upcoming exit of Gail.

 Storylines

 Backstory

-Before arriving in Coronation Street, Richard Hillman became a financial advisor and ended up getting married on two different occasions.
-He and his first wife Marian tried for many years to have a baby without success.
-When Richard's mother falls ill, Marian decides that she doesn't want to look after an old aged pensioner so she leaves Richard.
+Before arriving in Coronation Street, Richard Hillman became a financial advisor and married twice.
+He and his first wife, Marian, tried to have a baby for many years without success.
+When Richard's mother falls ill, Marian decides she does not want to look after an old pensioner, so she leaves Richard.
 During their separation, Marian dies.
-Sometime later, Richard's mother has died and Richard married his second wife - Patricia (Annabelle Apsion).
-Like Marian beforehand, Patricia wants children and she and Richard are shocked to discover that he is sterile.
-Knowing that Richard and Marian had tried unsuccessfully to have a child, Patricia believes that Richard has deceived her about his fertility though Richard later tells his third wife Gail Platt (Helen Worth) that he had always believed that Marian was at fault and was stunned to discover that he was responsible.
-Whatever the reason, Patricia and Richard divorce.
+Sometime later, Richard's mother died, and he married his second wife, Patricia (Annabelle Apsion).
+Like Marian beforehand, Patricia wants children, and she and Richard are shocked to discover that he is sterile.
+Knowing that Richard and Marian had tried unsuccessfully to have a child, Patricia believes that Richard has deceived her about his fertility.
+However, Richard later tells his third wife Gail Platt (Helen Worth) that he had always believed that Marian was at fault and was stunned to discover that he was responsible.
+Regardless, Patricia and Richard divorced.